Q: Who can attend Ch1Con?

 A: Towards the end of TCWT’s reign as an awesome blog for young writers, we were partners in bringing kickbutt opportunities to the kickbutt young writers of the world.
 (Also, at the time, when the Ch1Con team wasn’t busy doing Ch1Con stuff, they all wrote for TCWT.)

-When the original Ch1Con team was founding the conference, they had a running joke about how you’re supposed to throw rotten tomatoes at bad performers, but because they were GOOD writers, they should have ripe tomatoes instead.
-Ch1Con founder Julia jokingly made a tomato logo–and then was too lazy to make a real logo.
-So the tomato stuck.
+Essentially, Ch1Con founder Julia jokingly made a tomato logo as a stand-in for something better…but then didn’t.
+So it stuck.
 (The current tomato logo was created by a professional graphic designer, but you can still see the original, rather apple-like tomato Julia drew on our old publicity materials and t-shirts.)

 Q: What should I do if someone harasses me at one of your events?